How to Create High-Impact Training Videos for Your Company

 How Motion The Agency creates impactful training videos

-Training videos are usually for internal use, so we end up collaborating closely with our clients to ensure everything we create meets their needs.
-We begin by figuring out which industry they’re in and the type of training video they need, whether it’s for health and safety, compliance, onboarding, or something else entirely.
+Since training videos are usually for internal use, we work closely with our clients to make sure everything hits the mark.
+First, we figure out the industry and the type of video needed—whether it’s health and safety, compliance, onboarding, or another module.

-From there, we tailor each video to the company and the specific module they want to teach.
-This ensures that every video becomes an investment in their team's growth.
-To keep things engaging, we use drawings and animations to visually explain how things work.
-This approach grabs attention much better than static slides and makes the training content more memorable.
+From there, we customize each video for the company and the module, turning it into a real investment in the team’s growth.
+To keep it engaging, we use drawings and animations to show how things actually work—way more effective than static slides and much easier to remember.

 - Plan and Script